 Dine alfresco or at one of several dining tables on the makuti-shaded verandas upstairs and down, then relax on a swinging bed overlooking the beach and channel and watch the dhows sail past.
 There are numerous other living and lounging areas around the house, including a spacious indoors drawing room with expansive baraza sofa seats.

 A separate building away from the main house is home to the well-equipped kitchen and pantry, laundry, stores and staff accommodation.
-There are 6 staff to look after guests, house, grounds and boats – Francis (waiter), Johnson (chef), Alice (room steward), Swaleh (boat captain) and Lerno & Katelo (Samburu askaris)
+There are 5 staff to look after guests, house, grounds and boats – Karisa (waiter), Johnson (chef), Mary (room steward), Abu (boat captain) and Wachu (askari).

-Lunches and dinners are usually based around which delicious fish, prawns, shellfish etc. are available at the time or on the day.
+Lunches and dinners are usually based around which delicious fish, prawns, shellfish and other seafood is available at the time or on the day.
 Local fishermen will bring freshly-caught fish and seafood to the house daily.
 For puddings the chef makes great cakes, ice creams and sorbets – plus lots of delicious ‘bitings’.

 A suggested menu will be made available of a dozen or more of the chef’s specialities for guests to choose from when planning meals in advance.
-Relevant food and drink shopping can be done by the staff in advance of your stay and supplies are charged ‘at cost’ – plus the cost of boat fuel when necessary.
+Relevant food and drink shopping can be done by the staff in advance of your stay and is subject to a 10% service charge plus the cost of boat fuel when necessary.

 The house speedboat ‘Little Bob’ is available for guests’ use and comes with the services of a boat captain.
 It carries a maximum of 8 passengers at any time.
 Guests pay for fuel for the boat ‘at cost’ on departure.
 The staff will monitor usage and keep guests informed of how much they have used and at what cost.
 Fuel supplies are kept in stock in a store separate to the house.